 Alright, so for those of you who want to go above and beyond, let’s take the final step.

-The purpose of this tutorial was to get you from zero to working website as easily as possible.
+The purpose of this tutorial was to get you from zero to having a working website as easily as possible.
 However, you can do so much more to optimize your site’s design, speed, SEO, security, navigation, typography… your options are endless.

 That’s why I want to show you some of the things you can do to take your site to the next level.
 I’ll also point you to some resources you can use to get started!